persello/persello/README.md

 - 🌱 I’m currently learning **Swift, SwiftUI and some Apple frameworks**

-- 💡 Currently participating in the [2021 Swift Student Challenge](https://github.com/persello/ssc21)
+- 💡 Also participating in the [2021 Swift Student Challenge](https://github.com/persello/ssc21)

 - 📫 How to reach me **riccardo.persello@icloud.com**